• Skip to primary navigation

 The severity of the symptoms seen in a child with Erb’s palsy depends on the extent of the injury to the brachial plexus.[4]

-A neuroma injury is when the nerves have been stretched enough to cause some damage.
+A neuroma injury occurs when the nerves have been stretched enough to cause some damage.
 This can lead to scar tissue that presses on healthy nerves.
 Infants with a neuroma may take longer to recover, but most still do.
 A rupture occurs when some of the nerves tear and cannot heal independently.

 The most severe injury to the brachial plexus is called an avulsion.
 This means the nerves have been torn and separated from the spinal cord.
 Both ruptures and avulsions are severe.
-Some surgical repair might help but is unlikely to lead to complete recovery.
+Some surgical repair might help, but is unlikely to lead to complete recovery.

-Causes of Erb’s Palsy
+What Causes Erb’s Palsy?

 The most common cause of Erb’s palsy in infants is difficult childbirth.
 The damage is more likely if the child is unusually large, the birth is breech, or labor goes on for a long time.[5]